rockhazard/rwal/README.md

 ### Changelog ###

-v3.6 "Blinky"

-* optionally use newline-separated lists of image paths instead of directories
+v3.5 "Akira"

 * '--reshuffle': random selection from current image's directory and below
 * '--present': random selection from the present working directory, ignoring subdirectories

-v3.5 "Akira"
+* optionally use newline-separated lists of image paths instead of directories
 * Config file
 * Windows 7 function
 * Addition of LXDE and KDE5 functions